 (E.g.) I am unable to start work at 4pm at I have to pick up my son from school at 3:50pm and take him to my parents, who look after him in the evening.
 The school is 30 minutes drive away and I have no one else who can pick him up.
 My parents do not drive.[If you have any, it may help to resolve the situation to suggest a compromise.]

 I understand that recent changes in the area mean that the business has been busier earlier and so you need staff to work from an earlier time.
-I am unable to start work at 4pm, but if it would assist, I would be willing to change my working hours to work from 5pm to 9pm.
+I’m unable to start work at 4pm, but if it would assist, I would be willing to change my working hours to work from 5pm to 9pm.

 I hope that we can resolve this situation amicably and request a meeting at a mutually convenient time to discuss the matter further.
 I would want [name of another employee] to attend the meeting.

 If you are unable to reach an agreement with your employer, you may need to take more formal steps.
+ACAS can help you enter early conciliation with your employer, and direct your progress to a tribunal claim if you are still unable to reach agreement.

 You have 3 months minus 1 day– from the date of the issue arising to issue a claim at the Employment Tribunal.
 It is therefore really important that you deal with any issue promptly rather than just hoping it will go away You must notify ACAS– before you can take a matter to the Employment Tribunal.
 This can be by phone or online form An ACAS officer will then call you within 2 working daysto discuss the matter.
 You can refer them to any legal advisor if you prefer ACAS will offer you their Early Conciliation Service.
 Essentially they try to assist with communication between the parties to try to help you and your employer reach an agreement.
-The idea is that this is both cheaper and a lot quicker than going to the Tribunal If you do not wish to participate in conciliationyou do not have to do so.
-Alternatively if you try it and don’t reach an agreement, you can still go to the Tribunal You need a reference number from ACASto put on your Tribunal claim form (ET1 form).
-If you do not include an ACAS reference number, the Court will not hear your claim
+The idea is that this is both cheaper and a lot quicker than going to the Employment Tribunal.
+If you do not wish to participate in conciliationyou do not have to do so.
+Alternatively if you try it and don’t reach an agreement, you can still go to the Tribunal.
+You need a reference number from ACASto put on your Tribunal claim form (ET1 form).
+If you do not include an ACAS reference number, the Court will not hear your claim.

 If you need to refer the matter to the Employment Tribunal, you can seek free and independent help from your Trade Union or local Citizen Advice Bureau.